nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to or characteristic of the nanoscale dimensions typical in nanomilled materials.

-### Expanded Definition and Usage\nThe term 'nanomilled' signifies a transformative processing step that imparts significant enhancements to the material's performance and applicability.
+### Expanded Definition and Usage:
+The term 'nanomilled' signifies a transformative processing step that imparts significant enhancements to the material's performance and applicability.
 In pharmaceuticals, 'nanomilled' drugs are crucial for improving solubility and bioavailability, thereby increasing therapeutic outcomes.
 In the cosmetic industry, 'nanomilled' ingredients contribute to smoother textures and better skin absorption, enhancing the overall user experience.
 Additionally, 'nanomilled' materials are increasingly utilized in the production of high-performance composites and catalysts, where the properties conferred by nanoscale particle sizes are essential for achieving superior performance.

 This lexical dictionary entry for 'nanomilled' offers a comprehensive understanding of its usage, meaning, and significance across various fields, particularly in the context of its advanced processing techniques that yield high-performance materials.